kamileinc/currency-rates-web-application/README.md

-# Currency Rates Web application
+# Currency Rates Web Application

 This project shows currency exchange rates, updates the newest currency rates daily and calculates sum from EUR to other currency.

 ![Alt Text](demo.gif)